-- e) all goods, services, or works are ordered on an official purchase order except for purchases from petty cash and goods/services listed as non po spend as detailed in the official orders policy - f) Sponsorship agreements, including those by pharmaceutical companies, must be compliant with the Trust Standards of Business Conduct - g) Verbal orders must only be issued very exceptionally by an officer designated by the Chief Executive and only in cases of emergency or urgent necessity.
+- e) all goods, services, or works are ordered on an official purchase order except for purchases from petty cash and goods/services listed as nonpurchase order spend as detailed in the official orders policy. - f) Sponsorship agreements, including those by pharmaceutical companies, must be compliant with the Trust Standards of Business Conduct. - g) Verbal orders must only be issued very exceptionally by an officer designated by the Chief Executive and only in cases of emergency or urgent necessity.
 These must be confirmed by an official order and clearly marked "Confirmation Order".
-Even in these

-- emergency/urgent cases the Trust will need to demonstrate value for money and protection of the public purse. - h) orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds; - i) goods are not taken on trial or loan in circumstances that could commit the Trust to a future uncompetitive purchase; - changes to the list of officers / employees authorised to certify invoices are notified to the Executive Director of Finance, Performance and Estates; - k) purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Executive Director of Finance, Performance and Estates; - Petty cash records are maintained in a form as determined by the Executive Director of Finance, Performance and Estates. - The Executive Director of Finance, Performance and Estates shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance contained within EU regulations, PFI and P22 (including NEC contracts) and Health Building Note 00-08.
+Even in these emergency / urgent cases the Trust will need to demonstrate value for money and protection of the public purse. - h) orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds. - i) goods are not taken on trial or loan in circumstances that could commit the Trust to a future uncompetitive purchase. - j) changes to the list of officers / employees authorised to certify invoices are notified to the Chief Finance Officer. - k) purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Chief Finance Officer. - I) Petty cash records are maintained in a form as determined by the Chief Finance Officer. - 12.2.8 The Chief Finance Officer shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance contained within UK regulations, PFI and P22 (including NEC contracts) and Health Building Note 00-08.
 The technical audit of these contracts shall be the responsibility of the relevant Director.